Santa Barbara

 Santa Barbara's architecture is predominantly Spanish Colonial Revival, established after the city's unified rebuilding following the 1925 earthquake, characterized by white or cream stucco walls, red clay tile roofs, wrought iron details, arched windows and doorways, interior courtyards, and ornate decorative elements that create the city's distinctive Mediterranean aesthetic.
 This cohesive architectural vision extends throughout the downtown core and many residential neighborhoods, complemented by original Mission architecture at the historic Santa Barbara Mission (1786), Craftsman bungalows and Victorian homes in older neighborhoods, and contemporary structures that must conform to strict design guidelines ensuring compatibility with the established Spanish Colonial Revival character that defines the city's unique visual identity.

-Santa Barbara's most influential architects include George Washington Smith, the pioneer of Spanish Colonial Revival who established the city's signature style in the 1910s-1920s with iconic estates; Reginald Johnson, who co-designed the stunning Santa Barbara County Courthouse along with William Mooser III (1929); Winsor Soule, who created El Paseo and helped establish the post-1925 architectural guidelines; Lutah Maria Riggs, one of California's first prominent female architects who designed elegant residences and public buildings; Jeff Shelton known for his whimsical yet historically-sensitive designs and (Marc) Appleton & Associates who continue the tradition of refined residential architecture that honors Santa Barbara's distinctive aesthetic while incorporating modern functionality
+Santa Barbara's most influential architects include George Washington Smith, the pioneer of Spanish Colonial Revival who established the city's signature style in the 1910s-1920s with iconic estates; Reginald Johnson, who co-designed the stunning Santa Barbara County Courthouse along with William Mooser III (1929); Winsor Soule, who created El Paseo and helped establish the post-1925 architectural guidelines; Lutah Maria Riggs, one of California's first prominent female architects who designed elegant residences and public buildings; and Jeff Shelton, known for his whimsical yet historically-sensitive designs and (Marc) Appleton & Associates who continue the tradition of refined residential architecture that honors Santa Barbara's distinctive aesthetic while incorporating modern functionality

 Architecture